 2. We now mention our use of a simulation two times in the Abstract (italicized lines below):

 “Theory predicts that intraspecific genetic variation can increase the complexity of an ecological network.
 To date though, we are lacking empirical knowledge of the extent to which genetic variation determines the assembly of ecological networks, as well as how the gain or loss of genetic variation will affect network structure.
 To address this knowledge gap, we used a common garden experiment to quantify the extent to which heritable trait variation in a host plant determines the assembly of its associated insect food web (network of trophic interactions).
 We then used a resampling procedure to simulate the additive effects of genetic variation on overall food-web complexity.
-We found that trait variation among host-plant genotypes was associated with resistance to insect herbivores, which in turn indirectly affected interactions between herbivores and their insect parasitoids.
+We found that trait variation among host-plant genotypes was associated with resistance to insect herbivores, which indirectly affected interactions between herbivores and their insect parasitoids.
 Direct and indirect genetic effects resulted in distinct compositions of trophic interactions associated with each host-plant genotype.
 Moreover, our simulations suggest that food-web complexity would increase by 20% over the range of genetic variation in the experimental population of host plants.
-Taken together, our results indicate that intraspecific genetic variation can play a key role in structuring ecological networks, which may in turn affect network persistence.”
+Taken together, our results indicate that intraspecific genetic variation can play a key role in structuring ecological networks, which may in turn affect network persistence over time??.”

 3. Throughout the manuscript, the authors should be very, very careful to show that they have only indirect evidence (though strong indirect evidence) that increased genetic variation in their system WOULD increase network complexity.

-3. We have revised the manuscript very carefully and made it clear throughout the manuscript whenever our results are based on simulations.
+3. We have revised the manuscript very carefully and made every attempt to clarify throughout the manuscript whenever our results are based on simulations.
 Below, we list where we have adjusted the wording in the manuscript.
 Italicized portions highlight the specific adjustments we made (note that these portions are not italicized in the main text).

 Lines 46-50 of the Significance section now read: Here, we empirically identify how genetic variation within a host plant directly and indirectly affects its associated insect food web, resulting in distinct trophic interactions occurring on each host-plant genotype.
 Moreover, simulations of our empirical data suggest that higher levels of host-plant genetic variation lead to a more complex plant-insect food web.

-Lines 86-87 of the Introduction now read: “In this study, we quantify the genetic specificity of trophic interactions and use this data to simulate the additive effects of genetic variation on food-web complexity.”
+Lines 86-87 of the Introduction now read: “In this study, we quantify the genetic specificity of trophic interactions and use these data to simulate the additive effects of genetic variation on food-web complexity.”

 The headings within the Results and Discussion (line 166) as well as the Material and Methods (line 321) now read: “Simulating the additive effects of genetic variation on network complexity.”